orangecoding/heatsheet/README.md

 However as good as the hardware is, the software (still) lacks the ability to export data and show them on a yearly basis (or showing bigger timewindows than just a single day).

 HeatSheet is changing this.
 It uses (unofficial) Tado API's, to get the data out of your account and show them either as a graph or table-view.
-Depending on the chosen granularity, you can analyse your heating behaviour much better, therefor safe money and maybe.. just maybe save the planet by adapting your heating behaviours.
+Depending on the chosen granularity, you can analyse your heating behaviour much better, therefor safe money and maybe.. just maybe save the :earth_africa: by adapting your heating behaviours.

 ![Charts](/docs/chart_1.png "Charts")